danomatika/ofxPd/README.md

 If everything went Ok, you should now be able to open the generated project and build/run the example.

+Notes for iOS projects:

+* if you use the OF release zips from openframeworks.cc, you need the iOS zip *not* the macOS zip
+* make sure that "iOS (Xcode)" is selected in the PG's "Platforms" box

-### OSX
+### macOS & iOS

-Open the Xcode project, select the "pdExample Debug" scheme, and hit "Run".
+Open the Xcode project, select the "pdExample Debug" or "pdExampleIOS Debug" scheme, and hit "Run".

 ### Linux